O23M/Work-Tracker/README.md

 # To Use
 run "npm install" inside the project folder<br>

-then run both "npm init -y<br>
+then run both
+"npm init -y<br>
-  npm install electron --save-dev
+"npm install electron --save-dev"

 run "npm start" to start the app as a preview<br>
 run "npm run build" to make, which then will appear a new folder called dist, which will have the setup which will make it an application locally